Installation and Upgrade

 -

 The docker login subcommand will prompt for a username and password.
-Note that once you have successfully logged into the server, docker saves a login token locally in the users’ home directory in the file# docker login dkr.high-availability.com
+Note that once you have successfully logged into the server, docker saves a login token locally in the users’ home directory in the file# docker login docker.high-availability.com

 .docker/config.json